iPhone Photography Tips for Your Adventures

-Yet even the little digital guys pose a burden—they're just extra things to carry.
-So, until recently, the visual memoirs from our best adventures are relegated to the recesses of our minds.
-We only share them with others who were there or we relay the moments by explanation, struggling to find words to match the experience.
+Yet even the little digital cameras pose a burden as just another thing to carry.
+So, until recently, the visual memoirs from our best adventures have been relegated to the recesses of our minds.
+That is, until smart phones brought a new option to the trail. iPhone photography apps have changed photography for active people.

 “When you’re active and out there, you can stop for a second, take a quick pic with your iPhone and then you’re gone,” says Ramon Purcell, who enjoyed a career as a professional surf photographer before becoming a creative, commercial advertising photographer.
 In fact, one of Purcell's recent seminars at San Diego City College covered iPhone photography tips.